Happy Gilmore 2: Six celebrity cameos to watch out for in new Netflix sequel

 Eminem

 Although his character doesn’t have a specific name, Eminem plays a golfer who gets in a heated argument with Happy on the course.
-Eminem’s character — who has a beard and a large sun hat — is repeatedly called a “jacka**” by Happy.
+Eminem’s character — who has a beard and a large sun hat — repeatedly called Happy a “jacka**.”

 This remark is also a reference to the first movie, when Joe Flaherty’s character repeatedly called Happy a “jacka**” right when he was about to make a putt.